sswhitehat/FinalProject482/README.md

 We ran the model on a few different test sets to determine how well it performed according to the metric defined earlier.

-The first set we ran the model on was part of the training set (https://www.youtube.com/watch?v=0cK-5Odirgo) and had a good accuracy of Sean I don't have the accuracy can you please fill in for below as well
+The first set we ran the model on was part of the training set (https://www.youtube.com/watch?v=0cK-5Odirgo) and had a good accuracy of 98.83% excluding 'No Strike'

-The second set we ran the model on was a normal kickboxing fight (https://www.youtube.com/watch?v=0yUIstA3iCI) and we got an accuracy of
+The second set we ran the model on was a normal kickboxing fight (https://www.youtube.com/watch?v=0yUIstA3iCI) and we got an accuracy of 50.00% excluding 'No Strike'

 The final set we ran the model on was a muay thai fight (https://www.youtube.com/watch?v=g-tiUbL8vpw).
 Muay thai is similar to kickboxing in many regards but there is subtle differences.
-The accuracy on this video was
+The accuracy on this video was 12.50% excluding 'No Strike'

 ## Reflection